Student Scholarships, Grants, Loans & Financial Aid Programs at Tennessee Colleges of Applied Technology : 3.04.01.01

 - All schools are hereby authorized to participate in any private, federal, or state programs providing financial aid, loans, scholarships, grants, and other forms of educational assistance to students.
 Schools must meet the eligibility requirements for participation and comply with all federal and state laws and regulations related to said programs.

-- In participating in educational assistance programs, schools shall comply with anti-discrimination laws.
-Schools may participate in privately funded educational assistance programs which provide preference on the basis of race, color, creed, sex, handicap, age, religious preference, veteran's status, or national origin in the selection of students or awards to students, but only where the aggregate of all such participation is non-discriminatory.
-Schools may participate in any educational assistance program provided by the federal government or the State of Tennessee for affirmative action or desegregation purposes.
+- In participating in educational assistance programs, schools shall comply with all laws, including anti-discrimination laws.
+Schools may participate in any educational assistance program provided by the federal government or the State of Tennessee.

 - Schools Scholarships and Grant Programs